amr080/docs-template/docs/developer/liquidity-pools/api/index.md

 ### convertToShares

-The calculation is based on the token price from the most recent epoch retrieved from Centrifuge.
+The calculation is based on the token price from the most recent epoch retrieved from XFT.
 The actual conversion MAY change between order submission and execution.

 _Returns the amount of shares that the Vault would exchange for the amount of assets provided, in an ideal scenario where all the conditions are met._